 We always recommend comprehensive coverage plans.

-There is no concept of copay.
+There is no concept of copay, except for US urgent care visits in some plans.
 You will have to pay the deductible before the insurance company pays anything, even for a doctor visit.

 You can visit any provider (doctor, urgent care, lab, hospital, emergency room) of your choice.
 However, most comprehensive coverage plans participate in a PPO network, while fixed coverage plans do not.
 There are contract negotiated rates when seeing a provider in the PPO network for covered conditions.